dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

 Solve the Problem by Sampling
 =============================

-D-Wave's quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary QMs to.
-These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.
-Leap's solvers can relieve you of the burden of any current and future development and optimization of hybrid algorithms that best solve your problem.

-Ocean software's :doc:`dwave-system </docs_system/sdk_index>`
-:class:`~dwave.system.samplers.LeapCQMHybridSampler` class enables you to easily incorporate Leap's hybrid CQM solvers into your application:
+Instantiate a :class:`~dwave.system.samplers.LeapCQMHybridSampler` class sampler,

 >>> from dwave.system import LeapHybridCQMSampler
 >>> sampler = LeapHybridCQMSampler()     # doctest: +SKIP

+and submit the CQM to the selected\ [#]_ solver.

+.. [#]
+   You can see the selected solver using the :attr:`~dwave.cloud.solver.BaseSolver.name` property; for example,

+   >>> sampler.solver.name
+   'hybrid_constrained_quadratic_model_version1'

+   and use :std:doc:`feature-based solver selection <oceandocs:docs_cloud/sdk_index>`
+   to select a particular solver.

-Submit the CQM to the selected solver.
-For one particular execution, with a maximum allowed runtime of a minute, the CQM hybrid sampler returned 41 samples, out of which 24 were solutions that met all the
+For one particular execution, with a maximum allowed runtime of a minute, the CQM hybrid solver returned 41 samples, out of which 24 were solutions that met all the constraints:
-constraints:

 >>> sampleset = sampler.sample_cqm(cqm,
 ...                                time_limit=60,